 Units under construction or pre-development

-of project development costs come from generous donors
+of Indwell’s operating and construction costs come from generous donors

 of tenants say they have hope for the future